mjpclab/jquery-tab/README.md

 A callback function to customize how active index is saved, so that this index can be restored in the future, for example when refreshing the page.

 `fnLoadIndex`
 A callback function to customize how active index is loaded.
-The return value will be treated as active index.
+The returned value will be treated as active index.

 `activeIndex`
 The default initial active index of the tab.